nottrobin/robinwinslow.uk/_posts/robin-professional.md

 I enjoy creating class structures to be easily maintainable and extendible.
 I like critically analysing design patterns and principles of software design, and enjoy thinking about levels of abstraction and the way layers interact within an application.
 I like designing APIs based on RESTful principles (within reason) and statelessness.

-I like functional designs and **I love usability**.
-I enjoy using HTML5, CSS3, responsive design and progressive enhancement to create neat and flexible web pages.
+I like functional designs and love usability.
+I enjoy creating simple, intuitive and responsive designs.
+I love creating neat and flexible web pages that work efficiently on any interface.

 I love the Agile manifesto.
 I'm interested in modern radical methods for managing projects and people.
 I value small self-managed teams, short and regular meetings and pair-programming.
 I believe in striving for friendly, flexible and diverse work environments with a truly no-blame culture.
-I want to champion transparency, measurement and continuous improvement.
+I want to champion transparency, experimentation and continuous improvement.

 I like optimising web applications and work-flows.
 I enjoy configuring environments and servers for rapid and frequent releases.
 I like designing branching models for version control.